zrmacc/RNOmni/vignettes/RNOmni.md

 ## Rank Normal Omnibus Test
 `RNOmni` implements an adaptive test of association between the loci in $G$ and the phenotype $y$, while adjusting for covariates $X$ and population structure $S$.
 Internally, `RNOmni` conducts two association tests, `DINT` and `PIINT`, described below, then calculates an omnibus statistic based on whichever approach provides more evidence against the null hypothesis.
 Synthesizing two complementary, INT-based approaches, affords the omnibus test robustness to the distribution of phenotypic residuals.
 In the absence of a genotypic effect, `RNOmni` routinely controls the type I error.
 In the presence of a genotypic effect, `RNOmni` provides power comparable to the better of `DINT` and `PIINT`.

 Estimation of a $p$-value for the omnibus statistic requires an estimate of the correlation $\rho$ between the test statistics provided by `DINT` and `PIINT`.
 When the sample size and number of loci are both relatively large, a computationally efficient estimate of $\rho$ is obtained by averaging across loci.
 If either the sample size or the number of loci is relatively small, bootstrap can provide a locus-specific estimates of $\rho$.
+To accelerate the bootstrap, registered a parallel packend, e.g. `doMC::registerDoMC(cores=2)`, then pass the `parallel=T` option to `RNOmni`.

 The output of `RNOmni` is a numeric matrix of $p$-values, with rows corresponding to the rows of $G$.
 The columns are the $p$-values from the `DINT`, the `PIINT`, and the omnibus tests, respectively.
 Note that, without additional adjustment for multiple testing, taking the minimum $p$-value across each row would not result in a valid test of association.